What to Expect Flying QF1 from Sydney to London via Singapore

 Qantas First Lounge, Sydney.
 Photo: Qantas.

 The Qantas First Lounge offers a-la-carte dining, great runway views, a spa and excellent service.
-If you’re flying on QF1 in First Class, be sure to ask for a spa appointment if the First Class host calls the day before your flight!
+If you’re flying on QF1 in First Class, be sure to ask for a spa appointment if the First Class host calls or emails the day before your flight!

 Qantas First Lounge spa